ethereum/ethereum-org-website/src/content/staking/solo/index.md

 </ExpandableCard>

 <ExpandableCard title="Secure key management" eventCategory="SoloStaking" eventName="clicked secure key management">
 Just like how private keys secure your Ethereum address, you will need to generate keys specifically for your validator.
-You must understand how to keep any seed phrases or private keys safe and secure.
+You must understand how to keep any seed phrases or private keys safe and secure.{' '}

-<a href="/security/"> Ethereum security and scam prevention</a>
+<a href="/security/">Ethereum security and scam prevention</a>
 </ExpandableCard>

 <ExpandableCard title="Maintenance" eventCategory="SoloStaking" eventName="clicked maintenance">